husonlab/splitstree6/doc/user-manual.md

 #### Tree Selector

 The *Tree Selector* algorithm takes a Trees block as input and produces a Trees block as output.
-It allows the user to select one from a list of trees.
+It select a tree to use.
 The algorithm has the following options:

 `Which =  <Integer>` - which tree to use